 Deelus scratched his scaled head and read the note through again.
 He rolled his eyes, wondering for the umpteenth time why the dead drop was on the opposite side of Cyrodiil to the location of his next contract.
 He decided that he would visit with some cousins of his on the way to the Nibenay Valley.
 Deelus was starting to shiver violently; few Argonians have ever considered living in Bruma, or anywhere else that snows.

-Lucian's Silencer was a talented murderer.
+Lucien's Silencer was a talented killer.
 Despite that fact, most of Deelus's qualities would be judged as flaws.
 He earned a large income, but he could never be called rich.
 His ability to take risks, which had been quite useful in his career within the Dark Brotherhood, also translated into poor judgement when he was in the marketplace, and especially when he was gambling at the Arena.

-Despite his loyalty to the Dark Brotherhood he always tried to find loopholes in its rules and Tenets, especially before he became Lucian's Silencer, when he had still been bound by The Five Tenets.
+Despite his loyalty to the Dark Brotherhood he always tried to find loopholes in its rules and Tenets, especially before he became Lucien's Silencer, when he had still been bound by The Five Tenets.
 He had been temporarily suspended from the Brotherhood on one occasion, when he had procrastinated for several weeks before completing a contract set by Vicente, for the third time in a row.

 On the job, all of these bad qualities became useful.
 They had allowed him to stay in a little Breton girl's cupboard from midday to sunset, writing bizarre poetry in his mind whilst he waited to butcher her at the correct moment.
 He had also been able to get close to a powerful vampire by donating his blood, and risking becoming diseased.
 He had even once convinced one of the Palace Guards in the Imperial City that he was an ambassador from Black Marsh, thus exploiting a loophole and allowing him to access floors 3 through 12 of the Imperial Palace.